 The Wood-Based Composites Center (WBC) is an NSF Industry/University Cooperative Research Center, I/UCRC, with two main university Sites,

 Oregon State University and Virginia Tech.
-Partner Universities conduct WBC research through sub-awards, and include North Carolina State University, Michigan State University, and Auburn University
+Partner Universities conduct WBC research through sub-awards; currently North Carolina State University, Michigan State University, Auburn

 Be the leading source for fundamental research and education in wood-based composites.